 In the event of moisture, determine source, eliminate, and allow sub floor to dry.
 If sub-floor is less than above specified thickness or sanded to thickness less than specified see the above standards for top sheeting.

-NOTE: Particle board sheeting of existing wood sub floor and Portland based leveling compounds are acceptable for glue-down or floating applications only (they are NOT suitable for nail-down applications).
+NOTE: Particle board sheeting of existing wood sub floor and Portland based leveling compounds are acceptable for gluedown or applications only (they are NOT suitable for staple-down applications).